 BiographyLouise Stein Sorensen was born in Rotterdam on February 12, 1929 to Isidor Stein and Marianne (Jeanne) van Dam.
-Her sister, Eleanor, was born in 1923.
+Her sister, Eleonore, was born in 1923.
 Sorensen’s immediate family moved from Rotterdam to Amsterdam in 1936.
-In late 1940 and early 1941, citizens of the Netherlands over the age of fifteen had to declare their Jewish ancestry and receive and carry identity cards.
-If a person had more than two Jewish grandparents they would receive a black J on their identity card.

-Sorensen and her parents were reunited in 1943, and hidden by a farmer and his wife in Apeldoorn, Netherlands.
-They stayed inside, in an attic, until mid-April 1945.
-While Sorensen’s immediate family survived, they later found out through the Red Cross that their extended family, from Rotterdam, had perished, in Sobibor and in Auschwitz.
+Sorensen and her parents were reunited in the fall of 1943 and hidden by a farmworker and his wife in Apeldoorn, Netherlands.
+They stayed inside in an attic every day until mid-April 1945 when Canadian soldiers liberated the area.
+While Sorensen’s parents and sister survived, they later found out through the Red Cross that nearly all of their extended family had been murdered in Sobibor, Auschwitz and in Minsk and Transylvania.

 Louise Stein Sorensen graduated from the University of Amsterdam with a degree in Social Psychology in 1956.
 She married Eigil (Ike) Kaergaard Sorensen in her home town in January 1959.
 Shortly thereafter, she moved to British Columbia with her husband, a Danish immigrant who already resided there.
 They had two sons and three grandsons.
 Sorensen has been an outreach speaker for the Vancouver Holocaust Education Centre since 1985 and was a VHEC board member for ten years.
 Additionally, she was a member of the Gesher Project, a group of survivors and children of survivors who met regularly to create painting, writing and discussion about the Holocaust.
 Sorensen is a founding member of the VHEC’s child survivor group and a member of the board of the World Federation of Child Survivors of the Holocaust.